-Handing in assignment/assessment material that cannot be shown to be your own work.
-When you submit your work for an assessment, kaiako must be confident that the work was done by you, not your parents, another aakonga or another source.
-To ensure authenticity, you must follow the guidelines and procedures set in place by your kaiako.
-You may be asked to hand in all your research materials with the completed task, meet regular deadlines to show how your assessment is progressing, bring other evidence to class such as a USB, and / or keep a journal or log.

-- The use of chatbots, generative AI, paraphrasing tools, or other tools that can automatically generate content is not permitted and material generated by these tools must not be submitted as part of aakonga work (refer to the Authenticity of Aakonga Work Guidelines) in Appendix D for further information around the use of AI. - Copying from the internet without using a referencing system (use the CHS referencing system which is detailed earlier in this booklet). - Claiming kaiako notes as your own. - Knowingly allowing another aakonga to copy your work and submit it for their assessment.
-This includes when you become aware that your work may have been compromised and you do not report it.
-This will affect all aakonga who allow this to happen, with everyone involved losing the credits for that assessment. - Failing to follow instructions during an assessment. - Cheating in an assessment/test, including using a cell phone, taking notes into an assessment, communicating with another aakonga during the assessment. - Behaving in such a way that the integrity of the lesson or assessment is compromised. - Providing information that is incorrect, eg on the authenticity statement, extension application or withdrawal application.
+- Handing in assignment/assessment material that cannot be shown to be the original work of the aakonga.
+When aakonga submit their work for an assessment, kaiako must be confident that the work was done by them, not their parents, another aakonga, or another source.
+To ensure authenticity, aakonga must follow the guidelines and procedures set in place by their kaiako.
+Aakonga may be asked to hand in all their research materials with the completed task, meet regular deadlines to show how their assessment is progressing, bring other evidence to class such as a USB, and / or keep a journal or log. - The use of chatbots, generative AI, paraphrasing tools, or other tools that can automatically generate content is not permitted and material generated by these tools must not be submitted as part of aakonga work (refer to the Authenticity of Aakonga Work Guidelines) in Appendix D for further information around the use of AI. - Copying from the internet without using a referencing system. - Aakonga claiming kaiako notes as their own. - Knowingly allowing another aakonga to copy their work and submit it for their assessment, including across multiple years and year groups.
+This includes when aakonga become aware that their work may have been compromised and they do not report it.
+This will affect all aakonga who allow this to happen, with everyone involved losing the credits for that assessment. - Aakonga failing to follow instructions during an assessment. - Aakonga cheating in an assessment/test, including using a cell phone, taking notes into an assessment, communicating with another aakonga during the assessment. - Aakonga behaving in such a way that the integrity of the lesson or assessment is compromised. - Aakonga providing information that is incorrect, eg on the authenticity statement, extension application or withdrawal application.

 Where there is a breach of assessment rules the kaiako/Head of Faculty will investigate the possible misconduct and discuss this with the Principal's Nominee.
 Some possible consequences are: